 But through determination, devotion, love, longing, and a sense of humor, those who persevere are taken by love back to love.
 In the Sufi tradition, they are taken through the chambers of the heart, the esoteric secrets of our human and divine nature, until, in the heart of hearts they discover their essential state of divine oneness.
 This is where the journey in God begins, as our individual self is slowly dissolved deeper and deeper in the states of the union, and the Beloved reveals in the heart of the lover the intimacies of love's tenderness, the states of ecstasy and bliss.
 Little can be said of these later stages of the journey because the footsteps that have taken us to the shore of love's ocean are lost, just as the lover becomes more and more lost in love.
 This is the "dark silence in which all lovers lose themselves."

 OMTimes: T.S.
-Elliot Said: "We shall not cease from exploration, and the end of all our exploring will be to arrive where we started and know the place for the first time."
-Does the Quality, the intensity of the Longing for God change with time, or circumstances and can be differentiated according to different life passages or phases of life?
+Elliot said, "We shall not cease from exploration, and the end of all our exploring will be to arrive where we started and know the place for the first time."
+Does the Quality, the intensity of the Longing for God, change with time or circumstances, and can it be differentiated according to different life passages or phases of life?

 Llewellyn Vaughan-Lee: The heart's longing, the homesickness of the soul, is often what starts us on the journey.
 This primal sadness turns us away from the desires of the senses and the world of the ego, often making outer experiences and attractions tasteless, without value.
 We cry and cry, knowing only the absence of our Beloved.
 My teacher came back from India with a blue handkerchief that had been bleached white by all the tears she had cried.
 We know nothing except the depths of our longing and heartache.